pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## Divorce in the zeitgeist

-It's become almost commonplace for Hollywood marriages to implode with the regularity of a reality TV show finale.
-This begs the question: is the sheer ubiquity of divorce among the rich and famous normalizing it for the rest of us?
+It's become almost commonplace for wealthy and famous to divorcd.
+This begs the question: is it representative of the general populous?

-David Epstein, in his thought-provoking book "Range," argues for the importance of exploring different paths and embracing discomfort.
-Perhaps, through this celebrity lens, divorce is being reframed as just another "path" in the grand experiment of love.
-But is this a path readily available to everyone, or is it a luxury reserved for the A-list?

 ## Wealthy and Famous Divorces